theryeguy92/HTB-Solar-Lab/README.md

 }
 ```

-Suprisingly we don't need a password as a guest login, and we see that we have access to the share drive, along with some documents.
+Surprisingly we don't need a password as a guest login, and we see that we have access to the share drive, along with some documents.

 ```bash